ShaunCurtis/Blazr.VSA/Documents/Functional-Programming.md

 There are times when you want to output a result, normally mutate some object state, at some point in the chain.
 You can always break put of the chain and then restart, but that's clunky.

-`ApplySideEffect` is designed for that purpose.
+`UpdateState` is designed for that purpose.
 Here's a refactored version of the console app to output the initial parsing value.

 ```csharp
 double doubleValue = 0;